anandpanda3/Blog_Application_Assignment/README.md

 To run this project locally, you need to have Node.js, npm, and MongoDB installed on your machine.

-1. Clone this repo to your local machine using `git clone https://github.com/tehseen01/nextjs-blog.git`
+1. Clone this repo to your local machine.
-2. Navigate to the project directory using `cd nextjs-blog`
-3. Install the dependencies using `npm install`
+2. Install the dependencies using `npm install`
-4. Create a `.env` file in the root directory and add the following variables:
+3. Create a `.env` file in the root directory and add the following variables:
     - `MONGO_URI`: The connection string to your MongoDB database
     - `JWT_SECRET`: The secret key for JSON Web Token authentication
     - `CLOUDINARY_URL`: The connection string to your Cloudinary account for image uploading